We are reader-supported. Links on our site may earn us a commission. More about us

 Still forever passionate about music, Brandon has recently dedicated himself to writing about the latest innovations in audio technology, while keeping busy with his own projects and passions.

-The 5 best microphones for recording acoustic guitar in 2024
+The 4 best handheld microphones for live vocals in 2024

 AKG P420 review: Versatility you can afford